 Week 1 newsletter – Less graphic and more helpful tips and ideas they can implement to improve their business

 Week 2 newsletter – a freebie which they can quickly open, download and which also brings them to the website

 Week 3 newsletter – a Sales email in which I promote affiliates and those things which I know make money

 Week 4 newsletter – a simple template to give them a quick rundown of what I’ve been doing and tease them for the next week

 If you would like more help with branding in your business, I can recommend this book on Branding.
 It really helps break down the personality of your brand and shows you ways to incorporate it into your products and offerings.

-Should I use images on my email newsletters?
+Should I use images in my email newsletters?

-The photos on your newsletter are also part of your brand.
-Think about seasonal content, trending items.
+The photos in your newsletter are also part of your brand.
+Think about seasonal content, and trending items.
 You want to include images that allude to the season or perhaps the celebration of that month, such as Thanksgiving or fall.

 Sometimes images can draw the eye straight to that call to action.
 A fantastic hand-drawn arrow directly to your link button or a hand-written note on your email.